ssenart/home-assistant-gazpar/README.md

 ```

 ## Home Assistant Energy module integration

+### Gazpar2HAWS

+A new application [Gazpar2HAWS](https://github.com/ssenart/gazpar2haws) has been developed to feed the Home Assistant Energy dashboard.

+It is able to rebuild the full data history and keep it updated.

+The dates are now in sync with Home Assistant.

+### Legacy method

 You probably want to integrate GrDF data into the Home Assistant Energy module.